Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 overlaps on the RWR display, the Target Separation button provides the option to expand symbology on the display from emitters in the same area to allow for clarity on the type and number of radars being detected.
-Pressing the button triggers the lower TGT SEP illumination on the button, and any emitter groups the system defines as being elegible for the expanded presentation will do so for three seconds on the RWR display before reverting back to the standard view.
+Pressing the button triggers the lower TGT SEP illumination on the button, and any emitter groups the system defines as being eligible for the expanded presentation will do so for three seconds on the RWR display before reverting back to the standard view.

 ### System Test (ON/SYS TEST)